e2eSolutionArchitect/scripts/hashicorp-vault/readme.md

 vault server -dev
 vault server -config = config.hcl # for production/server mode
 ```
-For production server please make vault as a service
+For the production server please make Vault as a service
 Get the list of secret engine paths
 ```
 vault secrets list